How Many Calories Do Squats Burn? 20, 50, 100 & 200 Reps

 How We Calculate Calories Burned During Squats

-For squats with a MET value of 5, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do squats for 30 minutes (0.5 hours), you would burn approximately 182 calories.
+For bodyweight squats, general with a MET value of 3, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do squats for 30 minutes (0.5 hours), you would burn approximately 114 calories.

 Keep in mind that actual calorie expenditure can vary by 15-20% based on factors like fitness level, exercise intensity, environmental conditions, and individual metabolic differences.
-The MET value of 5 for squats represents an average across typical conditions and effort levels.
+The selected MET value of 3 for bodyweight squats, general represents an average across typical conditions and effort levels.
 Your actual burn may be higher or lower depending on how vigorously you perform the activity.

 Squats vs. Other Activities